Struggling to drive organic traffic to your site?

 No one likes an ugly URL.

-You hate to share it on Twitter.
+You hate to share it on X (formerly known as Twitter).
 You hate to copy it from your browser.
 And you hate looking at the random string of characters cluttering up your address bar.

 You’re not alone.